ferdinandhof/familyfeud/README.md

 ## Configuration
 Use the `src/environments/environment.ts` file to adjust the following settings:
 * Title of your show ("Family Feud")
-* Subtitle of your show ("Friends & Family edition")
+* Subtitle of your show ("Your Edition")
-* Host: the name of who ever is hosting the show ("Steve Harvey")
+* The name of the host today ("Steve Harvey")
 * Key for buzzer 1
 * Key for buzzer 2

 ### Key definition
-Key ids can be found here:
+Key codes can be found here:
 https://www.toptal.com/developers/keycode
 Just press a key and copy `event.code` to `keyCode`.
 For the sake of completeness also add a shortcut description which will appear in the menu.